-The requirements of the port overlay apply in addition to existing plan-making requirements, and will prevail to the extent of any inconsistency over planning instruments under the Planning Act 2016 (Planning Act) or land use plan under the Transport Infrastructure Act 1994 (Transport Infrastructure Act), to the extent of any inconsistency.
+The requirements of the port overlay apply in addition to existing plan-making requirements, and will prevail to the extent of any inconsistency over planning instruments under the Planning Act 2016 (Planning Act) or land use plan under the Transport Infrastructure Act 1994 (Transport Infrastructure Act).
 The port overlay does not affect the operation of Schedule 6 and Schedule 7 of the Planning Regulation 2017 (Planning Regulation).

-As part of the plan-making process, decision makers will need to integrate these requirements into instruments to ensure a master plan is implemented in a way that balances economic, environmental and community outcomes.
+As part of the plan-making process, decision makers must have regard to the port overlay requirements to ensure a master plan is implemented to balance economic, environmental and community outcomes.